siper/Youamp/README.md

 ## About

-YouAMP player with Material You design for subsonic/airsonic music stream servers.
+Youamp player with Material You design for subsonic/airsonic music stream servers.
 Written with kotlin, jetpack compose, media3 and other modern android libraries.
 Developing is still in progress and many features are not available now.

 ## Features